 - 1. Fake it till you make it: The first is that sometimes by "acting as if" we are feeling empathic, by using empathic communication techniques, we actually start to feel empathy.
 The techniques themselves tend to help others bring their guard down, soften a bit, making them easier for us to feel for them. - 2.
 Decreasing anger: If we are in a situation where someone is angry, defensive, argumentative or irritable, we likely aren't feeling empathy, however using these techniques can be useful in helping them de-escalate.
 Often as a result, we start to feel empathy for them as well. - 3.
 Professional duty: We don't refuse patients appointments, withhold flu shots, or refuse to refill medications, just because we don't feel empathic toward them.
 In the same way, we don't want to withhold empathic communications just because when we don't empathize with them.
-Because communication has such a big impact on health outcomes, even when we don't feel empathy, we have an ethical, and professional, obligation to communicate in a way that we know will support others' health.
+Because communication has such a big impact on health outcomes, even when we don't feel empathy, we have an obligation of sorts to communicate the best we can.
 As in the first two, often this changes the interaction enough that we start to feel for them anyway.